ahuigo/arun/README.md

 ## Sponsor
 Most arun's code is migrated from air.
-If like it and want to
+If you like it, you could buy Rick Yu a beer.

 <a href="https://www.buymeacoffee.com/36lcNbW" target="_blank">
     <img src="https://cdn.buymeacoffee.com/buttons/default-orange.png" alt="Buy Me A Coffee" style="height: 51px !important;width: 217px !important;" >
 </a>